140.886.13 Introduction to R for Public Health Researchers

 Provides “hands-on” training for analyzing data in the R statistical software package, a popular open-source solution for data analysis and visualization.
 Covers data input/output, data management and manipulation, and constructing useful and informative graphics.
-Geared towards individuals who have never used R. Consists of a 90 minute “interactive” lecture followed by a 2 hour lab, where students apply the skills taught in the lecture to real data.
+Geared towards individuals who have never used R but have some experience with another statistical package like STATA, SPSS, or SAS.
+Consists of a 90 minute “interactive” lecture followed by a 2 hour lab, where students apply the skills taught in the lecture to real data.

 Attendance/participating in lectures (20%), 3 take-home assignments (15% each; 45% total), 1 final take-home project (35%)